rileyfletch/rileyfletch/README.md

-* Studying computer science at community college
-* Java, Python, & C
-* nfletcher27 @ LeetCode & Codewars
+* trying to be less shit at coding

 <!---
 nfletcher27/nfletcher27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.